MihaiAC/electron-goal-tracker/README.md

 Remaining features:

-1. Modal + animation when a progress bar is completed.
+1. Modal + animation when a progress bar is completed. - done
 2. Decrement when clicking on left half, increment on right half, animations on hover updated to reflect that.
 3. Add sounds: increment, decrement, completion(?).
 4. Minimize application in bar.